-BEDINGFIELD, St. Mary (TM 180 688) (October 2008)
+BEDINGFIELD, St. Mary (TM 160 688),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

 The little villages around Bedingfield are notable for the large number of minor and often now redundant churches they contain.
 St. Mary’s, Bedingfield is not an especially important building, considered architecturally, but it has a number of features of interest and it is pleasant to find it both open and in use, albeit that on this visit, it did not appear to be in a very good state of maintenance or repair.

-The church (shown left, from the southeast) consists of a chancel, a nave with S. porch and balancing cross-gabled Victorian N. vestry, and a tower to the west, and is externally chiefly Decorated and Perpendicular in style.
-The most important individual feature is the nave S. window (shown below right), to the east of the porch, which is almost an exact copy of the aisle windows at Bildeston, and very similar to the aisle windows at Debenham and Wetheringsett.
-It is composed of three stepped ogee lights, with supermullioned tracery, split “Y”s, and castellated supertransoms on top of the lights, all set within segmental-pointed arches, whereas the windows at Debenham and Wetheringsett have, in addition, a lower tier of stepped transoms about a third of the way down.
-The possible significance of this is dependent on whether at Bildeston and Debenham, these windows can be associated with the same phase of building operations as their respective arcades, which the late Birkin Haward attributed to the master mason Hawes of Occold.
-(Occold is the neighbouring village to Bedingfield, in the northwest direction.)
-Nothing else here can be firmly connected with this window, however, so that even if this speculation is reasonable, it does not necessarily help with the dating of the rest of the building.
-Other windows in the nave and chancel are mostly of simpler supermullioned form and either restored or renewed.
+The church consists of a chancel, a nave with S. porch and balancing cross-gabled Victorian N. vestry, and a W. tower, and is externally partly Decorated and partly Perpendicular in style.
+The most important individual feature is the nave S. window, east of the porch (illustrated below left), however, which is almost an exact copy of the aisle windows at Bildeston, and very similar to the aisle and nave windows at Debenham and Wickham Skeith among other places.
+It is composed of three stepped ogee lights, with castellated supertransoms on top of the lights, and split 'Y's, set within segmental-pointed arches, whereas the windows at Debenham and Wickham Skeith have, in addition, a lower tier of stepped transoms about a third of the way down.
+The possible significance of this is dependent on whether at Bildeston and Debenham, these windows can be associated with the same phase of building operations as their respective arcades, which Birkin Haward attributed Hawes of Occold.
+(Occold is the neighbouring village to Bedingfield, towards the northwest.)
+Nothing else here can be firmly connected with this window, however, so its insertion may have been the only work carried out hereat this time.
+Other windows in the nave and chancel are mostly of simpler form and either restored or renewed.
 The S. porch is faced with knapped flint to the south and has an outer doorway bearing a series of wave mouldings.

 Inside the porch, three very worn tie beams support king posts from which transverse braces rise to the ridge.
 The inner doorway has a complex Perpendicular profile formed of wave mouldings and deep hollows and there is a niche high up in the right hand spandrel.
-Inside the nave, the arch to the tower supports the hypothesis that the lower stage may be early thirteenth century in date, for it is simply a very plain arch cut through a very thick wall, entirely without responds and with just two flat chamfers that continue all the way round without intervening capitals.
+Inside the nave, the arch to the tower supports the hypothesis that the lower stage may be early thirteenth century work, for it is very plain arch cut through a very thick wall, entirely without responds and with just two flat chamfers that continue all the way round without intervening capitals.
 The chancel arch carries a series of wave mouldings above semi-octagonal shafts.
 The nave roof (shown left, from the west) is of double-hammerbeam construction, with the upper tier of hammerbeams arched to collars and now, alas, with all the figures sawn off.
 However, the benches are possibly more interesting although they are curiously reconstructed using a combination of Jacobean bench ends towards the central aisle and very worn mediaeval bench ends towards the N. and S. walls.
-One bench on the N. side of the nave carries the name “B. Bond”, which is probably more likely to have been the name of a former church warden than it is of the carpenter.
+One bench on the N. side of the nave carries the name “B. Bond”, which is probably more likely to have been the name of a former church warden than of the carpenter.